Next Oxford Autism Seminar (Online): Dr Alex Wilson, Thursday 12th November, 3-4pm

 Oxford Autism Research is a collection of research teams, charities and service providers based in and around Oxfordshire.
 We are interested in the causes and consequences of autism spectrum condition, and together we work to promote understanding of the condition and to provide support for individuals with autism and their families.
 Click below to learn more about who we are, what we offer and the cutting edge research that is being carried out here.

-A new online global community is also now available called Global Research in Autism and Neurodevelopment (GRAND) which can be accessed here.
+A new online global community is also now available called Global Research in Autism and Neurodevelopment (GRAND).
 This site aims to enable people working on autism and neurodevelopmental disorders around the globe to share knowledge, tools and resources, raise awareness and develop innovative strategies and interventions.

 Research in Autism